autonity/docs.autonity.org/content/docs/reference/api/aut/_index.md

 ## bond

 Delegates an amount of Newton stake token to a designated validator.
-On successful processing of the method call:

-- The bonded Newton amount is locked in the `msg.Sender`'s Newton account.
-- A bonding object for the necessary voting power change is created and tracked in memory until applied at epoch end.
-At that block point, if the `msg.Sender` is a stake delegator account then Liquid Newton will be minted to the delegator for the bonded stake amount.
+If the delegator's `msg.Sender` address is the validator `treasury` account then the stake is self-bonded and no Liquid Newton will be issued.

 Constraint checks: